 Excellence in Community College Education Celebrated at League's Innovations Conference

-Outstanding technology students; emerging programming in public health; and significant contributions to teaching, learning, and leadership were recognized at the League for Innovation in the Community College’s Innovations Conference, February 24-27, at the Marriott Marquis in New York City.
+Outstanding technology students; innovative projects, initiatives, and programs; and significant contributions to teaching, learning, and leadership were recognized at the League for Innovation in the Community College’s Innovations Conference, March 1-4, at the Hyatt Regency in Seattle, Washington.

-Dr. Rufus Glasper, President and CEO, League for Innovation in the Community College, accepted the award on behalf of Alexiou at the plenary session on Monday.
+Rufus Glasper, President and CEO, League for Innovation in the Community College, accepted the award on behalf of Meyer at the general session on Monday.

 Terry O’Banion Student Technology Awards